-Buenos Aires, South America’s most visited city is widely loved by artists and foreign visitors thanks to its multicultural agenda, street art and gastronomy.
-But how well does the Argentinian capital perform in rankings that study the capacity of cities to attract talent and investment?
-Is the city government doing a good job to protect the urban environment?
+Buenos Aires, Argentina’s capital and South America’s most visited city, is widely loved by artists and foreign visitors thanks to its multicultural agenda, street art, and gastronomy.
+But how well does the city perform in rankings that study the capacity of cities to attract talent and investment?
+Is the city government doing a good job to protect the natural environment?
 How good is life quality in Buenos Aires and how attractive is Buenos Aires for digital nomads?

-How is Buenos Aires performing in terms of sustainability?
+How Buenos Aires performs in terms of sustainability

 Regarding environmental sustainability, Buenos Aires’ performance is average both globally and in the Latin American context.
-The Arcadis Sustainable Cities Index ranked Buenos Aires 80th in its 2016 study.
-The city ranked 63rd in the planet sub-index and even lower in the profit (82nd) and people sub-index (88th).
+The Arcadis Sustainable Cities Index ranked Buenos Aires 81st in the 2018 study.
+The city ranked 82nd in the planet sub-index and even lower in the profit (85th) and people sub-index (65th).

 What is life quality like in Buenos Aires?

-Regionally, the best positioned city is Montevideo, which ranks 48th in the 2016 study.
-According to the study, South America’s less than stellar results were due to low scores in safety, political unrest and drug-related violence.
+Regionally, the best-positioned city is Montevideo, which ranks 78th in the 2019 study.
+According to the study, South America’s less than stellar results were due to low scores in safety, political unrest, and drug-related violence.

 How much effort is Buenos Aires putting into innovation?

 The Global Innovation Cities™ Index 2019 ranked the Argentinian capital 69th for its potential as an innovation economy.
 This is thirteen positions ahead compared to last year, yet still far better than its 2014 ranking as 242nd.

 How much global influence does Buenos Aires have?